Zaid-Ajaj/the-elmish-book/chapters/elm/form-inputs.md

 <resolved-image source="/images/elm/text-input-letter.gif" />

-This is because the text box contents were capitalized *after* the re-render cycle.
+This is because the text box contents were capitalized *after* the the state was evaluated.
 Let's say you typed "h", then this follows:

 - The internal state of the text box is changed to "h"
 - `OnChange` is triggered where `event.Value = "h"`